qgis/QGIS-Documentation/docs/gentle_gis_introduction/raster_data.rst

 of one to ten.

-An example that shows the difference between an image obtained from a satellite and one that shows calculated values can be seen in figure_raster_types_.
+An example that shows the difference between an image obtained from a satellite and one that shows calculated values can be seen in :numref:`figure_raster_types`.

 .. _figure_raster_types: